dychendavid/meteor_aircraft/README.md

-A basic prototype, Initiated at 2012, and no more maintain, build it up in 1 week.
+A basic prototype, Initiated at 2012, and no more maintain, no code quality, build it up in 1 week.

 The original joyful is making something move.